mpchadwick/jekyll-pre-commit/README.md

 #### FrontMatterVariableIsNotDuplicate

-This check ensures that any listed variable in the front matter of any post that is staged to be committed are unique amongst all the posts on your site.
+This check ensures that any listed variables are unique amongst all the posts on your site in the front matter of any post that is staged to be committed.

 #### FrontMatterVariableMeetsLengthRequirements

-This check ensures that any listed variable in the front matter of any post that is staged to be committed meet the length requirements (in number of characters).
+This check ensures that any listed variables meet the length requirements (in number of characters) in the front matter of any post that is staged to be committed.

 This check includes the following defaults: